2026-01-18 • Zen Garden Team

 1. The Chamber: Use a strictly non-porous ceramic jar (fired clay) or a dense PVC chamber, at least 24 inches deep.
 The harder the material, the crispier the echo.

-2. The Drainage Layer: The jar is buried upside down on a bed of river stones.
-Inside the jar, the water must pool to exactly 3 inches deep before overflowing.
-This depth is critical for the “drop tone.”
+2. The Drainage Layer: The jar is buried upside down on a bed of river stones, with a heavy-duty permeable weed-barrier fabric wrapped around the base to prevent silt from clogging the drainage pool.
+Inside the jar, the water must pool to exactly 3 inches deep before hitting a dedicated overflow pipe that routes excess water (especially during rain) to a secondary drain or French drain.
+This consistent 3-inch depth is critical for the “drop tone.”

-3. The Dripper: A modern irrigation dripper hidden in the gravel above feeds the hole.
-Calibrate it to roughly 1 drop every 1.5 seconds.
+3. The Dripper: A basic, adjustable irrigation dripper (paid link) (connected to a small, hidden water reservoir and a low-voltage aquarium pump) feeds the hole, recycling the same water continuously so you don’t need a plumbing connection.
+Calibrate it to roughly 1 drop every 5-6 seconds.
 Faster drips kill the echo; slower drips lose the rhythm.

 4. The Amplifier: A bamboo or PVC pipe connects the air cavity of the jar to the surface.
 Place a flat slate rock over the opening of the pipe to deflect the sound horizontally across your seating area.